 Crafting a compelling sales brochure cover is no longer an option for ambitious business owners - getting it right is a must when it comes to your cover.
 According to the Global Association of the Expo Industry, 95 percent of trade show attendees request brochures or other literature from exhibitors.
 And unfortunately, 65% of that literature is promptly discarded.
-The single most important way to prevent your brochure from landing in the rubbish bin is to design a brochure cover that attracts, educates, and motivates prospects.
+The single most important way to prevent your brochure from landing in the rubbish bin is to design an eye-catching brochure cover that attracts, educates, and motivates prospects.
 Below is a look at the top characteristics of a captivating brochure cover and the steps you can take to design a cover that converts.

 Why is the cover of your business brochure so important?

 3) Prospects make assumptions about the rest of your brochure

 "If the cover seems to be nothing more than a catalogue photograph with block lettering, I bypass it."- Naomi Blackburn, The Author CEO